MicrosoftDocs/Viva/Viva/glint/communicate/prelaunch-live-email-templates.md

 Dear **[First Name]**,

 Employee engagement is a key focus at **[Company Name]**. **[Update per company approach with examples of how engagement has been a key focus area or why it is now important]**.
-Engaged employees are absorbed in and enthusiastic about their work, find a greater sense of meaning in what they do, see a stronger connection between their strengths and their role, and expend discretionary effort in their performance.
+Engaged employees are absorbed in and enthusiastic about their work and find a greater sense of meaning in what they do.
+Positive feelings promote a strong connection between people's strengths and their roles, naturally increasing performance.
 These positive behaviors make a difference to our business in terms of reputation, productivity, and profitability.

-Our **[Name]** Survey, which will be live from **[date-date]** helps us understand and drive action to improve employee engagement at **[Company Name]**.
-Employee feedback uncovers opportunities to improve and strengths to apply, and together, we will take consistent action to create positive change.
+Our **[Name]** Survey, which is live from **[date-date]** helps us understand and drive action to improve employee engagement at **[Company Name]**.
+Employee feedback uncovers opportunities to improve and strengths to build on, promoting consistent action to create positive change.

 **[Company Name]** has chosen Microsoft Viva Glint, a third party, to ensure confidentiality and an exceptional experience for employees providing and receiving feedback.
-Viva Glint believes that high quality, more frequent, and insightful conversations about engagement lead to happiness and success for people at work.
-Short, simple feedback surveys will provide the right people with the right data to improve our business.
+Viva Glint believes that high quality, frequent, and insightful conversations about engagement lead to happiness and success for people at work.
+Short, simple feedback surveys provides the right people with the right data to improve our business.

 Take these actions to support your employees before, during and after the survey: